Which comes first—information or the medium for that information?

 That is to say that infinities can never be physically represented or imaged in any way.
 By contrast, for example, the number 5 can be physically imaged by five abacus beads, V knots in a rope, cinco apples, 五 electronic pulses, etc. (Ad infinitum!)
 But infinity is, by its very nature, 100% unimaginable.
 Likewise, there are the irrational numbers—the infinite set of irrational numbers—including the constants of nature like π (3.14…), the natural logarithm (2.78…), and the golden ratio (1.61…).
 Although these numbers can be approximated, they are like infinity in that they can never be fully imaged or represented because they go on eternally.
 Yet they are absolutely everywhere in nature, just as objective and as useful as if you found them in a textbook.

 So what is a good materialist/monist to do?
 First they change the subject from talking about God to talking about philosophy.
-(After all, if they’re going to deny spirituality then which god or religion would you be denying the truth of?
+(After all, if they’re going to deny spirituality then which god or religion would you be denying the claims of?
 It’s much easier to find a generic representation of it all.)
 Then they wax philosophical.
 So, for example, instead of saying that they don’t believe in spirituality, they say that they don’t believe in a Platonism, which is the philosophy of immaterialism based on the work of the Greek philosopher Plato.
 He taught that the physical world was a reflection of a nonphysical world of ideals.
 So naturalists will say that they don’t want to espouse Platonism, and instead they will hold to what’s called Formalism, which focuses on descriptions of the world rather than explanations of it.
 Or they might also say that they hold to what’s called Intuitionism, which simply says that we know some things to be true intuitively and so do not need an explanation.
 Intuitive truths are simply part of our DNA, so to speak.

 Nevertheless, everyone knows that always looming behind the debate are questions about the author of mathematics and of nature.
 As former Brown University mathematics professor, Philip J. Davis (1923-2018), and former University of New Mexico mathematics professor, Reuben Hersh (1927-2020), put it:.